-His works have been performed throughout the United States, Europe, and Asia by such ensembles and soloists as The Philadelphia Orchestra, the American Composers Orchestra, the League of Composers Orchestra, the Chamber Music Society of Lincoln Center, the St. Luke’s Chamber Ensemble, the Colorado Quartet, the Da Capo Chamber Players, percussionist James Preiss, Yolanda Kondonasiss and Jason Vieaux, and many others.
-Additionally, his music has been heard at the Norfolk Chamber Music Festival, the June in Buffalo Festival, the Atlantic Center for the Arts, and New York’s Carnegie and Merkin Halls, among others, and in university settings nationwide.
-Recent works include a Piano Quartet, “Last Words;” The Range of Light, a setting of texts by John Muir, commissioned by the Rocky Ridge Music Center to celebrate its seventy-fifth anniversary; Three English Sonnets, a solo flute work for Joshua Smith, principal flute of The Cleveland Orchestra; and Ruthless Voicings, commissioned by the No Exit ensemble to mark its tenth anniversary season, Alee for orchestra, commissioned by the Cleveland Institute of Music for its centennial, as Earth dreams, a solo work for the renowned harpist, Yolanda Kondonassis, and still, commissioned by the Chicago Center for Contemporary Composition at the University of Chicago.
+His works have been performed throughout the United States, Europe, and Asia by such ensembles and soloists as The Philadelphia Orchestra, the American Composers Orchestra, the League of Composers Orchestra, the Chamber Music Society of Lincoln Center, the St. Luke’s Chamber Ensemble, the Colorado Quartet, the Da Capo Chamber Players, guitarist Jason Vieaux, and many others.
+His music has been heard at the Mostly Modern Festival, Norfolk Chamber Music Festival, June in Buffalo, the Atlantic Center for the Arts, and New York’s Carnegie and Merkin Halls, among others.
+Recent works include The Range of Light, a setting of texts by John Muir, commissioned by the Rocky Ridge Music Center to celebrate its seventy-fifth anniversary; Ruthless Voicings, commissioned by Cleveland’s No Exit ensemble to mark its tenth anniversary season, Alee for orchestra, commissioned by the Cleveland Institute of Music for its centennial, as Earth dreams, a solo work for the renowned harpist, Yolanda Kondonassis, and still, commissioned by the Chicago Center for Contemporary Composition at the University of Chicago.

 A native of Indiana, Keith Fitch (b.
 1966) began composing at age seven and began formal musical training on the double bass at age eleven.
-At age sixteen, he received his first professional orchestral performance.
-Subsequently, he attended the Indiana University School of Music, where he completed his Doctorate in 1995.
-At Indiana, he studied composition with Frederick Fox, Eugene O’Brien, and Claude Baker, double bass with Bruce Bransby and Murray Grodner, and chamber music with Rostislav Dubinsky, founder of the Borodin Quartet.
+While still in high school (age sixteen), he received his first professional orchestral performance.
+He attended the Indiana University School of Music, where he studied composition with Frederick Fox, Eugene O’Brien, and Claude Baker, double bass with Bruce Bransby and Murray Grodner, and chamber music with Rostislav Dubinsky, founder of the Borodin Quartet.
 He also counts Donald Erb and Joan Tower among his compositional mentors.
-Among his many awards are the annual Dean’s Prize for Composition at Indiana (1987, 1988, 1989, 1991, 1992, 1994), the Kate and Cole Porter Memorial Fellowship at Indiana (1993-1995), three ASCAP Young Composer Awards (1988, 1989, 1993), the ASCAP-Raymond Hubbell Scholarship (1988), three National Society of Arts and Letters awards (1990, 1992, 1993), an Individual Artist Grant from the Indiana Arts Commission and the National Endowment for the Arts (1994), a Fromm Foundation Commission (2005), a 2012 Individual Excellence Award from the Ohio Arts Council, a 2014 Copland House Residency Award, and the 2016 Walter Hinrichsen Award from the American Academy of Arts and Letters, and a 2023 Guggenheim Foundation Fellowship.
-He has enjoyed multiple residencies at The MacDowell Colony (1998, 2001) and the Virginia Center for the Creative Arts (2002, 2003, 2004, 2007), as well as at Yaddo (2016-17), The Charles Ives Center for American Music (1991), and the Atlantic Center for the Arts (1989), and he has twice served as Resident Composer and faculty at the Chamber Music Conference and Composers’ Forum of the East (2002, 2006).
-He regularly appears as guest composer at colleges and university nationwide.
+Among his many awards are three each from ASCAP and the National Society of Arts and Letters, an Individual Artist Grant from the Indiana Arts Commission and the National Endowment for the Arts, a Fromm Music Foundation Commission, two Individual Excellence Awards from the Ohio Arts Council, a Copland House Residency Award, the 2016 Walter Hinrichsen Award from the American Academy of Arts and Letters, and a 2023 Guggenheim Foundation Fellowship.
+He has enjoyed multiple residencies at The MacDowell Colony and the Virginia Center for the Creative Arts, as well as at Yaddo, The Charles Ives Center for American Music, and the Atlantic Center for the Arts, and he has twice served as Resident Composer and faculty at the Chamber Music Conference and Composers’ Forum of the East.

 Students interested in studying with Dr. Fitch are strongly encouraged to contact him at The Cleveland Institute of Music (www.cim.edu) prior to auditioning.